Municipal Bond Insurance: The Basics

 Do I need municipal bond insurance?

-While municipal bond defaults have been rare, they do occur, more frequently in periods of economic stress.
 The decision to buy insured bonds will depend on your circumstances and risk tolerance.
-Here are some questions to ask yourself and related reasons that you might prefer bonds with insurance:
+Here are some questions to ask yourself and related reasons why you might prefer bonds with insurance:

 How are bond insurers regulated?